fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

 So, importantly, applicatives allow us the power to use functions which are "wrapped up" inside a functor, but [preserve our ability to analyse the structure of the computation](https://paolocapriotti.com/assets/applicative.pdf).
 This is a critical distinction which can have a huge impact on performance, and indeed on what is possible to construct at all, so has very tangible implications.

-## Examples of Useful Applicatives
+## Examples of useful applicatives

 The examples below all make use of types which are applicatives, but explicitly _not_ monads, to allow a powerful model for building a particular kind of computation, whilst preserving enough constraints to offer useful guarantees.
 Each example includes a sample code snippet using the new syntax.